abhishekarya1/Hash-Define-myNotes/content/rest/caching.md

 Weak ETag maybe used for slight changes in resources.

 #### Last-Modified (weak)
 A response tag, this is weak validator because resolution time is 1-second.
-Server might include the `Last-Modified` header indicating the date and time at which some content was last modified on.
+Server might include the `Last-Modified` header in the response to be cached indicating the date and time at which some content was last modified on.
 ```txt
 Last-Modified: Wed, 15 Mar 2017 12:30:26 GMT
 ```